georgfedermann/DocFamilySymbolTables/README.md

 hit2assext stands for: extension classes for the HIT to Assentis DocFamily transformer project.

-This project is an extension to the document designer DocDesign of the output management system Assentis DocFamily.
+This project is an extension to the render engine DocBase of the output management system Assentis DocFamily.
+It can be used in the stand-alone render engine as well as the desktop server of Assentis DocDesign.
 DocDesign is an XSL-FO design tool.
 It produces XSLT output that can be rendered to various output formats like PDF etc.